QUESTIONS with NATALIA MIYAR

 Glamour, character and comfort.

-Natalia Miyar expands on her approach to design and the experiences that shape it.
+Natalia Miyar expands on her approach to architecture, design and the experiences that shape it.

 How do your life experiences live in your work?